JAEsp18/my_first_repository/README.md

-*This file is mandatory in all Holberton School projects*
+*Edited file: This file is mandatory in all Holberton School projects*